pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 than the needs of user agent implementors, which come before than the needs of specification writers, which come before theoretical purity."

-### What do AMS users want from print equation layout?
+### What do users want from print equation layout?
 And what do they actually need?

-We don't know.
-Too few AT users among the community \-- support is so poor, they won't make it to research-level.
+We simply don't know.
+There are too few AT users among the mathematical community
+- support is so poor, few make it to college let alone research-level.

 Anecdotally, the most common feedback I've seen in educational studies comes down to "I want it to be read like my teacher/prof reads it in